-Resistance Theater’s first production will be an updated reprise of “An American Pageant…,” it was presented on Monday, January 19, 2026, the official holiday for the celebration of the birthday of Dr. Martin Luther King, Jr. This special performance, to be presented at the theater of Seattle Theater Group’s Kerry Hall (the original home of the Cornish School of the Arts), will be a benefit for several groups on the front lines of the resistance to Donald Trump and his MAGA Movement.
+Resistance Theater’s first production was an updated reprise of “An American Pageant…,” presented on Monday, January 19, 2026, the official holiday for the celebration of the birthday of Dr. Martin Luther King, Jr. This special performance, in the classic theater of Seattle Theater Group’s Kerry Hall (the original home of the Cornish School of the Arts), was a benefit for several groups on the front lines of the resistance to Donald Trump and his MAGA Movement.

-Resistance Theater is delighted to announce that, as part of this fundraising effort, we will be joined by the "Raging Grannies," a nationally known, Seattle-based protest singing group composed of, yes, grandmothers in their 70s and 80s.
+As part of this fundraising effort, we were joined by the "Raging Grannies," a nationally known, Seattle-based protest singing group composed of, yes, grandmothers in their 70s and 80s.
 For over 20 years the Raging Grannies have been giving concerts and showing up to protest at public meetings and corporate gatherings.
 For more about the Raging Grannies, visit their website here.

 Common Power - Common Power works to foster, support, and amplify a democracy that is just and inclusive.